You are here

 • Instructional Shifts in English Language Arts/Literacy: There are three prominent “instructional shifts” that distinguish the demands of the Colorado Academic Standards.

-• Reading, Writing, and Communicating Learning ModulesThe modules on this page were designed in response to requests from educators regarding guidance and resources for social emotional learning, culturally responsive education, and accelerated learning to support them in teaching English language arts within our state education system.
+• Reading, Writing, and Communicating Learning ModulesThe modules on this page were designed in response to requests from educators to support them in teaching English language arts within our state education system.

 Graphic for community for reading, writing, and communicating